 Microsoft Azure provides developers with on-demand compute, storage, networking and content delivery capabilities to host, scale and manage Web applications on the Internet through Microsoft data centers.
 Azure serves as the development, service hosting and service management environment for the Azure platform.

 The five parts of Azure today are the following:

-- Compute: A Windows Azure compute hosted service consists of one or more roles.
-A role defines a component that can run in the execution environment within Windows Azure.
+- Compute: An Azure compute hosted service consists of one or more roles.
+A role defines a component that can run in the execution environment within Azure.
 Code running within a hosted service can be created using the .NET Framework in languages such as C# and Visual Basic, or they can be built without .NET in C++, Java, and other languages.
 Developers can use Visual Studio or other development tools, and they’re free to use technologies such as ASP.NET, Windows Communication Foundation (WCF), and PHP within their roles.

 - Content delivery network (CDN): Caching frequently accessed data closer to its users speeds up access to that data.
-The Windows Azure CDN can do this for blobs, maintaining cached copies at sites around the world.
+The Azure CDN can do this for blobs, maintaining cached copies at sites around the world.

 - Connect: It’s often useful for organizations to interact with cloud applications as if they were inside the organization’s own firewall.
 Azure Connect allows this, making it easier for, say, an Azure application to access an on-premises database.

 For more information about Azure, check out the following resources: